Iteka006/WebTechFinalProject/README.md

 Username/Phone Number: [Your registered phone number]
 Password: [Your chosen password]

-3. Register <a name="register"></a>
+3. Register: <a name="register"></a>
 New users need to register to use the services.
 Follow these steps:

 URL: (http://localhost:8080/register.html)
-Provide your details: First Name, Last Name, Phone Number, Password.
+Provide your details: First Name, Last Name, Phone Number, Password and Confirm the Password.
 Click "Register."

 4. Search Buses <a name="search-buses"></a>